jmoncayo-pursuit/javascript-warmup/README.md

 ## 🤝 Contributing

-Feel free to contribute to JSlingo:
+Feel free to contribute to JavaScript Warmup:

 - Report bugs or issues
 - Suggest new levels or features